Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Examined Embedding Methods

 \subsection{Multitask Learning}

-One of the simplest methods to harness auxiliary information for improving latent representations is multi-task learning (MTL), whereby a single common latent layer is forced to model multiple target variables (e.g., head pose and facial expression, or voice prosody and speaker identity).
-In our experiments, we implement MTL as a baseline for comparison.
-In particular, we add a classification head after the final embedding layer that takes the embedding vector as input and predicts the auxiliary label (e.g., the facial expression of a person's face image) as output.
-We train the overall model using the sum of triplet loss for the embedding layer and cross-entropy loss for the auxiliary label predictions.
-Our intuition for this idea is that training on multiple tasks helps to regularize the embedding function, which could help perform better at the primary task of one-shot learning.
-In our implementation, the classification head is a 3-layer network with softmax output: FCN(100)-ReLU-FCN(100)-ReLU-FCN(Classes)-SoftMax.
+One of the simplest methods to harness auxiliary information for improving latent representations is multi-task learning (MTL).
+Here, a single common latent layer is used to model multiple target variables (face identity and facial expression).
+The intuition for this idea is that training on multiple tasks helps to regularize the convolution layers, which could help perform better at the primary task of one-shot learning.